Mikoyan-Gurevich MiG-25: Syria

 On 13 February 1981, the Israeli Air Force sent two RF-4Es over Lebanon as decoys for Syrian MiG-25 interceptors.
 As the MiGs scrambled, the RF-4Es turned back delivering chaff and using ECM pods.
 Two IDF/AF F-15As were waiting for the MiGs and shot one of them down with AIM-7F Sparrow missiles.
 The other MiG was able to escape.
 In a similar engagement, on 29 July 1981, a Syrian MiG-25 was again downed by an Israeli F-15A, after which a second MiG-25 launched its R-40 missiles at the F-15 and its wingman, but they missed.

-The first reported activity of Syrian MiG-25 aircraft in the civil war was on 8 February 2014, when two Turkish Air Force F-16s were scrambled to intercept a Syrian MiG-25 which was approaching the Turkish border.

 Iraq

 Iran–Iraq War

 All confirmed air-to-air kills by the MiG-25 were made by Iraq.